 - Make a prescription plan

-Here’s a closer look at how you can use these three steps to transform your career in the New Year:
+Here’s a closer look at what each of these steps means and how you can use them to transform your career and find a job you love:

 To find a career that emotionally fulfills you, you must start by defining your values and want to achieve in your personal or professional life – or your “heart’s desire,” as Dearing calls it.
 These goals are unique to you and can’t be defined by anyone other than yourself.

-Your first step to finding a fulfilling career in the new year is to write down what you want out of your career.
+Your first step to finding a fulfilling career is to write down what you want.
+Now, we’re not talking about what you want out of a job here, we’re talking about what you want to get out of a career.
 This is important as it will guide the next two steps.

 Need some inspiration?
-Here are some examples of other peoples’ heart’s desire you can use to guide your own heart’s desire statement:
+Here are some examples of other peoples’ heart’s desires you can use to guide the creation of your own:

 - I want to make enough money to retire early

 - I want to have the financial freedom to pursue my art